stefuiii/unimatchup/README.md

-# Getting Started with Create React App
+# Find Your Best-fit Buddies with UniMatchUp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A uni-wide platform built using React

 ## Available Scripts